 To set up campaign tracking, you’ll need to add a UTM code or another type of campaign parameter to the end of your URLs.
-When someone clicks on a URL tagged with campaign parameters, these parameters are sent to Parse.ly, so you can see the effectiveness of each campaign in the dashboard.
+When someone clicks on a URL tagged with campaign parameters, these parameters and their values are sent to Parse.ly, so you can see the effectiveness of each campaign in the dashboard.

 Parse.ly shows five categories that correspond with UTM parameters: Campaign, Medium, Source, Content, and Term.
 (Don’t use UTM parameters?
 See other supported parameters.)

 Campaign is used to identify a strategic campaign or a specific promotion, like a product launch, partnership, or a sale.

 Medium is used to identify the marketing channel, like social, email, or paid.
 In other words, how the traffic came to your site.

 Source identifies what site, application, or publication the traffic came from, like Facebook, Medium, or WhatsApp.

 Content can be used to describe the content of a display ad or the position of content on a webpage or in an email, like “top-banner,” “subscription-cta,” or a unique id such as “12948.”

 Term identifies the keyword associated with search engine marketing campaigns, like “running-shoes,” “accounting-software,” or “data-visualization.”

 Note: Metrics for campaigns are the same as the metrics in the rest of the dashboard, with one exception: there’s no social interactions data.
 We disregard parameters and only gather social interactions data based on the unique destination URL.